zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_WITH_My5g-RANTester.md

 ##### About My5g-RANTester -

-[My5g-RANTester](https://github.com/my5G/my5G-RANTester) is the open-source state-of-the-art 5G UE and RAN (gNodeB) implementation.
-It can be considered as a 5G mobile phone and a base station in basic terms.
-The project can be used for testing 5G Core Network and studying 5G System.
-My5g-RANTester can simulate multiple UEs and it also aims to simulate radio.
-Moreover for detailed feature set, please refer its [official page.](https://github.com/my5G/my5G-RANTester/wiki/Feature-Set)
+[My5g-RANTester](https://github.com/my5G/my5G-RANTester) is the open-source state-of-the-art 5G UE and RAN (gNodeB) implementation. my5G-RANTester follows the 3GPP Release 15 standard for NG-RAN.
+Using my5G-RANTester, it is possible to generate different workloads and test several functionalities of a 5G core, including its complaince to the 3GPP standards.
+Scalability is also a relevant feature of the my5G-RANTester, which is able mimic the behaviour of a large number of UEs and gNBs accessing simultaneously a 5G core.

 Let's begin !!